 Though getting stung by a bee is an unpleasant experience for us, it’s not typically a huge deal, with the exception of those of us with allergies.
 The same can be said for dogs.
 The reaction from a single bee sting could be as mild as an itchy bump to a full-blown anaphylactic incident.

-When a dog gets stung by a bee, the reactions are typically more on the mild side, but several bee stings or a bee sting in the wrong spot can lead to some uncomfortable, painful, and even life-threatening symptoms
+When a dog gets stung by a bee, the reactions are typically more on the mild side, but several bee stings on dogs in the wrong spot can lead to some uncomfortable, painful, and even life-threatening symptoms

 How to Recognize Bee Stings in Dogs